Course Full – Basic Training in EMDR – PART I

 The registrar, Brittan Chow, can be reached at 415-508-8417, or by email at firstname.lastname@example.org.

-Eligibility: Participants in the training must have completed an approved Part I EMDR Basic Training.
-They must be Licensed Mental Health Professionals (hold a clinical license in psychiatry, psychology, social work or counseling from their state) or be a state-registered intern or a student in a graduate educational program that will eventually make them eligible to obtain one of those licenses.
+Eligibility: Participants must be Licensed Mental Health Professionals (hold a clinical license in psychiatry, psychology, social work or counseling from their state) or be a state-registered intern or a student in a graduate educational program that will eventually make them eligible to obtain one of those licenses.
 Interns must be practicing under the supervision of a license of a state-licensed Mental Health clinician.
 The supervisor is not required to be trained in EMDR.
 Unless Part I was taken through Dr. Manfield or HAP or the EMDR Institute within 21 months of the date of Dr. Manfield’s Part II, students wishing to register for part II must first obtain approval from Dr. Manfield of the Part I training they took.

 NOTE: This course includes several facilitated practicums in which participants will have the opportunity to practice what they are learning and to have the experience of being a “client” when other class members take the role of therapist.
 If you do not feel psychologically stable enough to participate fully in this practicum as “client” you should not register for this workshop.
 If you are currently a client in psychotherapy, please consult your therapist about whether he or she thinks you can safely participate fully in this workshop.